-How does your system support federated authentication?
+Does your service support federated authentication?
 In all cases, your service needs to be enabled with federated authentication.
-If a user can already sign into your site using their institution’s sign in credentials you may be able to simply configure your service to use SeamlessAccess.
+If a user can already sign into your site using their institution’s sign in credentials, you may be able to simply configure your service to use SeamlessAccess.

 1. Gather information and make a plan

 Who does this work?
 This information will be gathered from several different people and probably will be coordinated by a project manager.
 During this phase of the work, you will be working closely with the SeamlessAccess team who will help you interpret the information you have gathered and what it means to your organization.
 Based on this information, we will also be able to estimate time and resource requirements to make your site SeamlessAccess enabled.